Dispensationalism: Eschatology

 Dispensationalism teaches an eschatology that is explicitly premillennial, in that it affirms the return of Christ prior to a literal 1,000-year reign of Jesus Christ on earth as the fulfillment of Old Testament prophecies.
 This millennial kingdom will be theocratic in nature, and not mainly soteriological in the way George Eldon Ladd and others with a non-dispensational form of premillennialism have viewed it.
 It will be distinctly Jewish, with the throne of David restored.

 The majority of dispensationalists profess a pretribulation rapture.
 Midtribulation and posttribulation rapture are minority views.
 Pretribulational rapture doctrine is what separates dispensationalism from other forms of premillennialism and other millennial views.
+In this view, the rapture is viewed as imminent, and thus could happen at any moment, without any necessary preceding signs for it.

 Dispensational eschatology was popularized in Hal Lindsey's book, The Late Great Planet Earth (1970).
 In Lindsey's version, the unfolding of events includes the establishment of modern Israel in 1948, Jews regaining control of Jerusalem's sacred sites in the 1967 Arab-Israeli War, a rebuilding of the Temple which has yet to occur, an Antichrist who will come to power, Christians to be removed from the earth in a rapture of the Church, and seven years of tribulation (Daniel's seventieth week) culminating in a great battle of Armageddon in which Christ will triumph over evil and establish a literal 1,000 year reign of his kingdom on earth.
 Israel and the Church being distinct in this view, the rapture must remove the Church before remnant Israel can be gathered.

+The Davidic throne

+Dispensationalism in its classical form denies that Christ today is reigning in the throne of David, which kingdom however was offered to Israel during the ministry of Christ.
+This kingdom is viewed as entirely distinct from the universal kingdom of God, which is the general rule of God over the earth.
+However, unlike classical dispensationalists, progressive dispensationalists affirm nevertheless that the Davidic kingdom is operative today.